General Program Information

 How do I know if it is too late to pursue Honors?

-Your best resource in making a decision about Honors is to schedule an advising appointment with an Honors and/or Major advisor, depending on which Honors track you wish to pursue.
+Your best resource in deciding Honors is to schedule an advising appointment with an Honors and/or Major advisor, depending on which Honors track you wish to pursue.
 If you have already completed most or all breadth requirements without Honors, it can be challenging to complete the Honors in the Liberal Arts track.
 However, requirements for Honors in the Major vary by department and are best addressed by major advisors.

 Can I transfer Honors credit from another institution?